srl295/srl295.github.io/source/resume.md

 #### 2006-2016: Sun (Oracle) Java Liason

-Role: Liaison with the Java2D group at Oracle (previously Sun Microsystems), Santa Clara in regards to complex text layout and bidirectional text processing areas of the Java environment.
+Role: Liaison between IBM and the Java2D group at Oracle (previously Sun Microsystems), Santa Clara in regards to complex text layout and bidirectional text processing areas of the Java environment.

 Responsibilities: